Hemis National Park

 Details about Hemis National Park

-Hemis National Park is a high elevation protected region established in 1981.
+Hemis National Park is a high-elevation protected region established in 1981.
 Hemis high altitude national park is located in the eastern section of Ladakh a cold desert of India.

 Hemis National Park was created to conserve and protect the matchless flora and fauna of this region.
-Hemis is spread in the beautiful Markha Valley and Rumbak valley of Ladakh.
+Hemis is spread in the beautiful Markha Valley and Rumbak Valley of Ladakh.

-The surrounding territory of Hemis National park is stony and quite thin soil wrap offers a weak vegetative raise.
+The surrounding territory of Hemis National Park is stony and quite thin soil wrap offers a weak vegetative raise.

 Arid alpine meadows are there in protected sites and the growth of its grass is comparatively fast in the summer months once the snow starts melting from the area.